We travel to you – Cork City & suburbs

 Question: A work colleague of happens to be a Commissioner for Oaths (or similar) can he/she sign my form?

 Answer: No. A Commissioner for Oaths (or similar) must be an independent witness who does not have an interest in the document.
 Depending on the importance of your document having a work colleague witness your signature could be risky because your document could be challenged in the future, and potentially found to be invalid.
-It would be a false economy to try and save money today only to later realise that it is”not worth the paper it’s written” in the future.
+It would be a false economy to try and save money today only to later realise that it is “not worth the paper it’s written on”.

 Question: I have a foreign (i.e. non Ireland) passport, is that okay?

 Answer: Yes.
 In order to provide your ID we can accept sight of a valid Passport from any Country that recognised by the Irish Government.
-We are pleased to have done business with customers from many nationalities since being established in 2008, including Australian, British, Brazillian, Canadian, South African, Phillipino etc.
+We are pleased to have done business with customers from many nationalities since being established in 2008, including Australian, British, Brazilian, Canadian, South African, Filipino, etc.

 Question: Do you charge VAT?